Idaho home where four students were murdered to be demolished

 Childhood acquaintances and former friends have described him as a bully who had abused drugs and harboured dreams of becoming a police officer.

-Several told the Idaho Statesman in a recent article that he is most remembered for his dramatic weight loss, which happened in the summer before his final year of high school, in which he shed roughly half his body weight.

-Mr Kohberger's lawyer previously said the accused believes he will be exonerated.
+The defendant's lawyer previously said the accused believes he will be exonerated.